SonySemiconductorSolutions/aitrios-edge-mdt/docs/Post Processing.md

 *	Custom Layers – Edge-MDT supports several common layers that can be converted to run on the Edge AI Processor.

 ### 16bit quantization for selected layers ###
-Edge-MDT supports large span of layers and operators that can be converted to run on the Edge AI Processor.
-In case the post processing is fully comprised from such building blocks, then the user can just convert them to run on the Edge AI Processor. <br>
+Edge-MDT supports a large range of layers and operators that can be converted to run on the Edge AI Processor.
+In case the post processing is fully comprised of such building blocks, then the user can just convert them to run on the Edge AI Processor. <br>
 In the typical case it would mean that such layers will need to be configured to use 16bit quantization bit-width.<br>
-The user can achieve it by either using the automatic mixed-precision mode of MCT, or manually set specific layers to use 16bit.
+The user can achieve it by either using the automatic mixed-precision mode of MCT, or manually setting specific layers to use 16bit.
 For more info please refer to [MCT documentation](https://github.com/sony/model_optimization).

-Note that the use of 16bit quantization for specific layers is considered an advanced feature, since the user might need to dive into the accuracy optimization of the model.
+Note that the use of 16bit quantization for specific layers is considered an advanced feature, since the user might need to delve into the accuracy optimization of the model.

 ### Custom Layers ###
 In case the operators that comprise the PP block cannot be converted to run on the Edge AI Processor, Edge-MDT provides a set of methods that can be used. <br>